-Student Disability Services-provides assistance to students with documented physical, emotional, or learning disabilities.
+Student Disability Services, administered through the Academic Skills Department, provides assistance to students with documented physical, emotional, or learning disabilities.
 The SDS Director assists eligible students with academic planning and registration and serves as a liaison between students and faculty.
 The SDS staff assists in tutoring, testing, and securing appropriate technology as needed by students.
 For further information contact Diane Wood 615-353-3720 in L-106.

-Workforce Investment Act (W-I-A): The Workforce Investment Act is designed to provide economically disadvantaged individuals the skills they need to retain gainful employment.
-Business, government, labor groups and schools work together to provide vocational skills to individuals out of work, earn low incomes, or are dislocated workers needing to update their skills for the changing job market.
+JOB TRAINING PARTNERSHIP ACT (JTPA): The Job Training Partnership Act is designed to provide economically disadvantaged individuals the training they need to hold good jobs in the private sector.
+Business, government, labor groups and schools work together to provide vocational skills to those who are out of work or who earn low incomes.
 Nashville State Tech participates with eligible students in this program.
-Should you desire more information about the

-W-I-A Program, contact Gail Marzella at 353-3257, room D-26, or Lori Odom at 353-3747, room D-13B in the Student services Building for the name of your local certifying agency.
-The grant applies to associate and technical certificate programs.
+Students who would like more information about the JTPA program should contact Gail Marzella at 615-353-3257 or drop by room D-26 in the Student Services Building for the name of their local certifying Agency.
+The grant applies to the associate degree programs and technical certificates.